 NHF/NBF Members have access to a free 24/7 employment and HR helpline.
 Always get legal advice before taking any formal or disciplinary action.
 Find out more about legal benefits for Members:

 • A new employee’s annual leave start to accrue from day one.

 • UK law says all employees are entitled to paid holiday.

-• Employees are legally entitled to 5.6 weeks annual leave (at least 28 days).
+• Employees are legally entitled to 5.6 weeks annual leave (at least 28 days for full-time employees).

 • Employees can self-certificate sick leave for up to seven calendar days.

 • After seven days they must give you a doctor’s note.

 • Carry out a return to work interview when your employee comes back from sick leave.

 • Be clear about your employees’ maternity, paternity and adoption rights.

 • Employees are entitled to unpaid time off to deal with an emergency relating to a dependant.